 The CAMEL laboratory is located on the second floor of the Oriental Institute in Room 202, adjacent to the Research Archives.
-The office of the Director of CAMEL, Scott Branting, is located across the hall in Room 207.

-- Windows XP Professional
+- Windows 10 Professional

 Scanning and Printing